-Have you ever wondered how restaurants can make a delicious pork chop, but when you try at home they are always dry and tasteless.
+Have you ever wondered how restaurants can make a delicious pork chop, but when you try it at home they are always dry and tasteless?
 Look no further for the answer!
-These Grilled Pork Chops with Peach Compote (Gluten Free) are a just as perfect as any you’ll find in a high end restaurant!
+These Grilled Pork Chops with Peach Compote (Gluten Free) are just as perfect as any you’ll find in a high-end restaurant!

 Be sure to have your timer going when you cook and a meat thermometer on hand.
 You can pick up an inexpensive one at the supermarket. we got a new one recently at Costco that is very straightforward.
 It is a Polder Safe Serve Instant Read Thermometer.

 When to Check Your Pork Chop for Doneness